softwareconstruction240/softwareconstruction/instruction/db-sql/db-sql.md

 );
 ```

-If you determine you need an index after you create table, you can use the `CREATE INDEX` statement along with the table and field you want to index.
+If you determine you need an index after you create a table, you can use the `CREATE INDEX` statement along with the table and field you want to index.

 ```sql
 CREATE INDEX index_name ON pet (name);